-In 2008, Triumph installed the nation’s first truly high-performing relocatable modular classroom at the Carroll School in Lincoln, Mass.
+In 2008, Triumph installed the nation’s first truly high-performing relocatable modular classroom at the Carroll School in Lincoln, MA.

 Modular Building and Sustainability

 Green building, when combined with modular construction, creates a better-built environment.
 Here at Triumph, we are able to create buildings that exceed building codes.
 Sustainable modular buildings excel in their contribution to conservation, efficiency, and human health and comfort.
 We believe in the green building advantage and can make a contribution by understanding the principles behind them.

 - Reduce transportation energy as a result of workers commuting to a factory instead of the job site and supply yards throughout the day.

-- Reuse and re-purpose of modular buildings: they can be disassembled and the modules relocated or refurbished for new use.
+- Reuse and re-purpose modular buildings: one can disassemble them, relocate modules, and refurbish them for new use.
 Thus, it reduces the demand for raw materials typically required to create a new building from scratch.

-- Reduction in material waste: factory setting material procurement is well controlled, thus recycling programs are easier to implement.
+- Reduce material waste: factory setting material procurement is well controlled, thus recycling programs are easier to implement.
 Furthermore, the indoor environment prevents material waste due to weather damage.

 It should be added here that PMC projects are regularly meeting LEED standards today.